Looking to invest in space aside from Virgin Galactic? Here are MyWallSt’s top 3 space stocks to get you started.

 1. Aerojet Rocketdyne

 With a spacey name like Aerojet Rocketdyne (NYSE: AJRD), it is no wonder that it is one of the most essential names in the business.
 This is a company that has been around longer than you or I — with over a century of experience.
 It built the main engines for the Space Shuttle and still works with NASA today on a number of projects including a super rocket as well as testing green fuels.

-The company itself is rather small with about 5’000 staff members total and a current market cap of $3 billion.
+The company itself is rather small with about 5,000 staff members total and a current market cap of around $3 billion.
 Despite this, if the company were to disappear, U.S. space operations would be crippled.
-Aerojet and Northrop Grumman (NYSE: NOC) are the only two U.S. companies which specialize in missile and rocket engines as well as space-system propulsion.
+Aerojet and Northrop Grumman (NYSE: NOC) are the only two U.S. companies that specialize in missile and rocket engines as well as space-system propulsion.